MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ManagementRoleAssignment.md

 If the value contains spaces, enclose the value in quotation marks (").

 You use this parameter with the App parameter to assign permissions to service principals.
-For more information, see For more information about service principals, see [Application and service principal objects in Azure Active Directory](https://learn.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals).
+For more information, see For more information about service principals, see [Application and service principal objects in Microsoft Entra ID](https://learn.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals).

 ```yaml
 Type: ManagementScopeIdParameter